Loading, please wait...

 Jump straight into you African adventure with great value cover for international travel insurance, starting at just * per person

 A diverse and awe-inspiring continent, Africa is the perfect destination for intrepid adventurers and first-time travellers alike.
 Despite the common misconceptions, holidays in Africa can be incredibly rewarding and fulfilling.
-With some proper preparation and a reliable travel insurance policy, there's nothing stopping you from having an awesome trip.
+With preparation and a reliable travel insurance policy, there's nothing stopping you from having an awesome trip.

 - Medical insurance and staying healthy